DrMaxNix/pixelimgjs/README.md

 - `matrix` The pixel-matrix will have 8 by 8 pixels in size
 - `image` The png image which is generated will have a size of 512 by 512 pixels (=resolution)

-More arguments for the constructor can be found in the [Functions/constructor](#constructor) section.
+More arguments for the constructor can be found in the Functions section at [new Pixelimg(ELEMENT, OPTIONS)](#new-pixelimgelement-options).

 # Functions